 Did you know that 70% of visitors who abandon your site will never come back again?

-In most cases, this means that 95% – 98% of your marketing efforts are going to waste, and you are losing more money in customer acquisition cost than you need to.
+In most cases, this means that 95%-98% of your marketing efforts are going to waste, and you’re losing money in customer acquisition costs.

-However, lightbox popups triggered on exit-intent give those abandoning visitors one last chance to opt in.
-This means you can convert an additional 2-4% of your visitors into email subscribers (and customers soon after).
+However, lightbox popups triggered on exit-intent give those abandoning visitors one last chance to optin which can mean an additional 2-4% of your visitors converting into email subscribers (and customers soon after).

-OptinMonster’s exit-intent technology works by tracking the mouse movement of your visitor.
-When they gesture quickly to the top of the page — getting ready to close the window — the smart lightbox popup appears.
+OptinMonster’s exit-intent® technology works by tracking the mouse movement of your visitor.
+When they gesture towards the top of the page, getting ready to close the window, the smart lightbox popup appears.

 Here’s an example of a lightbox popup on exit intent.

 Note: The popup doesn’t prevent the user from leaving your website.
-He or she can close the window without interacting with the popup, which prevents the “annoyance” factor.
+They can close the window without interacting with the popup, which limits any annoyance factor.